 after the bursting of the south sea bubble.
 If that is indeed the case, we should see the largest bear market since the south sea bubble.

-So, the answer to the question of what caused the mania that led up to the 2007 peak, is that it was a fifth wave of a fifth wave, which under the Elliott Wave model of markets, is expected to be a blowoff top, resulting in an unprecedented rise in optimism, to be followed by a collapse below the starting point of the mania.
+to the question of what caused the mania that led up to the 2007 peak, is that it was a fifth wave of a fifth wave, which under the Elliott Wave model of markets, is expected to be a blowoff top, resulting in an unprecedented rise in optimism, to be followed by a collapse below the starting point of the mania.
 This has happened with all manias in history, including the Tulip Mania, the South Sea Bubble, and now the great asset mania, fueled by the credit bubble.
 The message from the work of Robert Prechter and Elliott Wave International is exactly along the lines of Douglass Lodmell: Get safe, and when the bear market is over it will bring the greatest buying opportunity of all time for those who elect safety now and stay in the safest cash equivalents possible.

 To Watch Douglass Lodmell’s interview with Bob Prechter, please click here